 It is also a worrying pattern that women and girls are effectively being excluded from online discourses, limiting their freedom of expression.

 As the Bill stands, it lists a series of key illegal offences such as stalking, harassment, intimate image abuse and threats to share intimate images but the Bill does not recognise them as a continuum of violence contained within the Government’s own Violence Against Women and Girls Strategy, or explicitly reference domestic abuse.

 Campaigners are also concerned that the Bill does not reflect broader issues that can result from perpetrators using tech abuse against victims.
 Many abusers may use online platforms to continue to exert coercive control, (for example using spyware) but this is not reflected in the Bill as it stands.
 Failure to address these issues explicitly within the Bill will continue to allow these offences to be overlooked and domestic abuse to remain hidden.

 Given this, it is fundamental that this Bill offers the necessary online protection for women and girls, and victims and survivors of domestic abuse more broadly.
-As such, the Domestic Abuse Commissioner supports the call from across the specialist domestic abuse sector for Violence Against Women and Girls (VAWG) to be named on the face of the Bill, and the inclusion of an accompanying VAWG code of practice.
+As such, the Domestic Abuse Commissioner supports the call from across the specialist domestic abuse sector for the inclusion of an accompanying VAWG code of practice.
 This would help to ensure that social media platforms are monitored by a robust, independent regulator reporting on technology-facilitated domestic abuse taking place online.

 We ask that the Government, together with MPs and Peers engage with the specialist domestic abuse sector to create a Bill that explicitly addresses domestic abuse and VAWG.
 If not, the Bill will fall short of the government’s aim to make the internet a safer place for everyone in the UK.